-Dr. F. King Alexander was recently named the President and Chancellor of Louisiana State University, which has an annual budget of $3.3 billion and more than 43,000 students.
+Dr. F. King Alexander was named the President and Chancellor of Louisiana State University in 2013.
+LSU has an annual budget of $3.3 billion and more than 43,000 students.

 Prior to this appointment, Dr. Alexander was president of California State University, Long Beach (2005-2013) one of the nation’s largest public universities located in southern California.
 During his more than seven-year tenure at California State University, Long Beach, Dr. Alexander was twice named the California State University Student Association (CSSA) “President of the Year,” which represents all 23 California State Universities and its over 440,000 students.

 Prior to becoming president of California State University, Long Beach, Dr. Alexander was president of Murray State University in Kentucky (2001-2005) and was a faculty member at the University of Illinois, Champaign-Urbana, where he was the director of the graduate higher education program.